openwisp/netjson-templates/CONTRIBUTING.md

 ## Pull Request Process

 1. Fork this repository.
 Add your template in the repository within the folder named `templates`.
 While adding the template, make sure that you are following structure given in sample template.
 Verify that your template works.
+2. Add template name, description and file name of saved template in `templates.json`.
-2. Commit your changes with the phrase `New Template - ` followed by the template name.
+3. Commit your changes with the phrase `New Template - ` followed by the template name.
-3. Once project maintainers verify the template, your pull request will be approved.
+4. Once project maintainers verify the template, your pull request will be approved.

 ## Code of Conduct